 Name Age Position with SBS

 Executive Officers

-Albert Rodriguez 50 Chief Operating Officer
+Albert Rodriguez 51 Chief Operating Officer

-Albert Rodriguez became the Chief Operating Officer of the Company on May 16, 2012.
+Albert Rodriguez became our Chief Operating Officer on May 16, 2012.
 Mr. Rodriguez is responsible for overseeing the operations, revenue and profit performance of the Company's consolidated operations, including radio, television, interactive and entertainment divisions.
-Previously, Mr. Rodriguez was the Chief Revenue Officer of the Company and served as the General Manager of the Miami television market from January 3, 2011 through May 15, 2012.
-From October 12, 2010 to January 2, 2011, Mr. Rodriguez was the Chief Revenue Officer of the television segment and General Manager of the Miami television market, and he was General Manager of the Miami television market from January 21, 2010 through October 11, 2010.
-From November 1999 through January 2010, Mr. Rodriguez was the General Sales Manager for the Company's radio properties in Miami - WCMQ-FM 92.3 "Clásica 92," WRMA-FM 106.7 "Romance," and WXDJ-FM 95.7 "El Zol 95.7."
-Under Mr. Rodriguez's management, El Zol 95.7 set the record for being the highest billing station in Florida's history in 2005.
+Previously, Mr. Rodriguez was our Chief Revenue Officer from January 3, 2011 through May 15, 2012.
+From October 12, 2010 to January 2, 2011, Mr. Rodriguez was the Chief Revenue Officer of our television segment.
+He was also General Manager of our Miami television market from January 21, 2010 through May 15, 2012.
+From November 1999 through January 2010, Mr. Rodriguez was the General Sales Manager for our Company's radio properties in Miami - WCMQ-FM 92.3 "Clásica 92," WRMA-FM 106.7 "Romance," and WXDJ-FM 95.7 "El Zol 95.7."
+In 2005, under Mr. Rodriguez's management, El Zol 95.7 set the record for being the highest billing station in Florida's history, at the time.